Published on Election Defense Alliance - public site (http://www.electiondefensealliance.org)

 You may also click here for video on the Princeton site.
 [1]

-Election Defense Alliance is a program of International Humanities Center, a nonprofit organization under Section 501(c)(3) of the IRS Code.
+Election Defense Alliance is a program of Columbus Institute for Contemporary Journalism, a nonprofit organization under Section 501(c)(3) of the IRS Code.

 Site Meter